The role of unitarisation on dark-matter freeze-out via metastable bound states: Monopole transitions

 \subsection{Unitarity violation}

 Unitarity imposes an upper bound on partial-wave inelastic cross sections~\cite{Flores:2024sfy},

 with $\sigma_\ell^{\rm uni}$ given by \cref{eq:Unitarity-cross section}.
 (A tighter constraint on $\sigma_{\ell}^{\rm inel}$ applies as a function of the elastic cross section~\cite{Flores:2024sfy}.)
-To assess the compatibility of the monopole BSF processes with this bound, we consider the total BSF cross section per partial wave,
+To assess the compatibility of the monopole BSF processes with this bound, we consider the total inclusive inelastic cross section per partial wave due to BSF defined as

 where

 For $\zeta_{\cal S}/\zeta_{\cal B} \leqslant 1$, $R_\ell$ grows at low velocities (i.e., with increasing $\zeta_{\cal B}$), thus implying that unitarity is violated at sufficiently low velocities even for arbitrarily small couplings~\cite{Petraki:2025}.
 Similar conclusions hold for dipole and quadrapole transitions~\cite{Beneke:2024nxh}.